Summary

 }

 For the input, you'll have to give the unique identifier of the saved query to copy.
-Click on the Show Query link above the Syntax section for an example of how to get the identifier.
+Click on the Show Query link above the Syntax section for an example of how to get that.
 You would also give the name of the new saved query, as well as the name of the repository or view where the old one is located and where the new goes.
-The table below has more details on these parameters:

 Parameter Type Required Default Description